How to get free and cheap sanitary products

-Reusable sanitary pads are pretty straightforward – they're just the same as sanitary pads except you wash and rewear them.
+Reusable sanitary pads are pretty straightforward.
+They're just the same as sanitary pads, except you wash and rewear them.

-If you find you're a dab hand at it, you could even set up your own reusable sanitary towel business!
+If you find you're a dab hand at it, you could even set up your own reusable sanitary towel business.

 Cheapest period pants

-Yes, you can now buy underwear with period protection built in!
+Yep, you can now buy underwear with period protection built in!
 It's the dream.